oluwatosin0501/SALES-PERFORMANCE-/README.md

  At the initial stage of the data cleaning, i performede the folowing steps;
    - remove blank rows and columns
    - remove duplicates
    - data cleaning and formatting
+### Exploratory Data Analysis
+ - EDA involves the exploring of data to answer some questions about the data such as;
+ - The report should capture the following
+1. Revenue by Region
+2. Revenue by Sales Rep.
+3. Revenue by Products
+4. Sales trend
+5. Yearly changes in revenue